jnrl12098/Grocery_List_Generator/README.txt

 * NEW Quality of Life (but necessary) update:
 	* if the user saves a new recipe, it is instantly reflected in the search recipe window if that window is already open
+	* the user may undo the following actions:
+		* edit, insert, delete item;
+		* choosing a recipe and adding its items to the recipe tab
+		* adding items of a recipe to the grocery list

 * keyboard shortcuts:
 	* on Main Window: